lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 03:43 PM)_

 > An ottori emerges from the dam, shaking her fist at Garrick.
 She has a Brooklyn accent.
 > Ey!
 Get outta my house!
-What’a you doin’ here?!
-I ain’t take kindly to no teresspassas!
+What'a you doin' here?!
+I ain't take kindly to no teresspassas!

 **Zander** _(07-Oct-18 03:43 PM)_